lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

 1) Git-supported.
 It works like this: we start by figuring our a commit (tag, branch, anything) in our current repo that was an exact copy of a known upstream version.
-Let's say this is reperesented by the `vX.Y.Z` tag.
+Let's say this is represented by the `vX.Y.Z` tag.
 Now, I can save a diff between that clean state (a state of my repo when I got it from the "upstream" but before I applied any custom changes) and my current most recent state.
 The result should include everything we've changed since `vX.Y.Z` comparing to upstream.